4W4I5/Semester-4-Notes/FSE/FSE 15 Feb, 2023 (Scrum).md

 - ### Emphasizes the use of a set of software patterns
 	- One person does all and delivers it to the next person who also has the same idea
 	- Sprint is also known as an iteration
-		- Whats an iteration?
+		- What's an iteration?
 It is an iteration of every step of the SDLC process
 #### Product Backlog
 - Prioritized by customer(product owner)
 - Created using the analysis and specification document is made